adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 Each time you run User Sync it looks for differences between the user information in the two systems, and updates the Adobe directory to match your directory.

-### Table of Contents
-{: .no-toc}

-* Table of Contents
-{:toc}

-## Introduction

-This guide has all the information you need to get up and running with User Sync.
-It presumes familiarity with the use of command line tools on your local operating system, as well as a general understanding of the operation of enterprise directory systems.

 ### Prerequisites